shaoshuai0102/sief/README.md

 ## Features

 * Request to an image to upload cookies stolen by xss/network eavsdropping/dns hijack/other.
-* Log persistence
+* Log persistence.
-* Prebuilt plugins to attack renren.com, weibo.com, wx.qq.com
+* Prebuilt plugins to attack renren.com, weibo.com, wx.qq.com.
-* Write your own plugin to do other attacks you desired
+* Write your own plugin to do other attacks you desired.
-* View real-time cookie submissions and login those hijacked sessions directly in browser with [Sief Chrome Extension](https://github.com/shaoshuai0102/sief-chrome-extension)
+* View real-time cookie submissions and login those hijacked sessions directly in browser with [Sief Chrome Extension](https://github.com/shaoshuai0102/sief-chrome-extension).
+* Ignore cookie submissions if the same one is received before during a specified period of time to protect your server.

 ## Install